-Highway rest stop areas generally conjure up mixed feelings for most travelers.
-They can often be seen as beacons of light for road-weary drivers.
+Highway rest stops can often be seen as beacons of light for road-weary drivers.
 A place to relax and fuel up (both our cars and our stomachs).
 But no matter how grateful we are for the momentary respite from driving, it’s hard to say that rest stops are places where we want to spend a significant amount of time.

 But not all highway rest stops are created equal.
 Some have delectable food, others have great attractions.
 A few even sell (believe it or not) museum-worthy art.